tmpvar/tmpvar.com/DEVLOG.md

 - isosurface-extraction: use interval arithmetic for isosurface-extraction-2d

 ## Pending
-- isosurface-extraction: corners are being swizzled somewhere such that 011 becomes 110
 - isosurface-extraction: right handed coordinate system does not play well with -1=0, 1=1
 - isosurface-extraction: direct manipulation via box corners
 - isosurface-extraction: draw surface on the box faces